Level A2 (Upper Beginner)

 How many people are going to come tonight?

-When refering to yourself as a person, use personne.
-For example:
+When referring to yourself as a person, use personne.

 Je suis une personne responsable.